The Overworked Preceptor Dilemma

 Advocating for Your Learning Needs

 While being accommodating, do not completely sacrifice your learning experience.
 If you are not gaining the skills or completing the competencies your program requires, that is a legitimate concern that needs addressing.
+Learning to raise these issues constructively is one form of having difficult conversations about problems that every public health professional must develop.

 Frame conversations around mutual benefit.
 Instead of complaining about lack of attention, explain what additional guidance would help you contribute more effectively to their projects.
 Preceptors respond better to requests that align with organizational needs.